Intro to Entrelac Knitting

 Instructor: Tamara Oechslin

-Must be comfortable casting on and off, knitting, purling, doing increases/decreases, and switching colors.
+Requirements: Must be comfortable casting on and off, knitting, and purling.

-Tamara will lead you through entrelac techniques in this two hour class, and you will create a swatch of your own entrelac stitches during class time.
+Tamara will lead you through entrelac techniques in this two hour class, and you will create a swatch of your own entrelac stitches during class time that can be used to make a phone cross-carry bag.
 If you would like to continue with a project, Tamara will provide a baby blanket pattern or assist you in choosing a project where you can continue to use this fun technique!

 Materials: